 Cotopaxi • 2 days • After bidding goodbye to your host village, visit snow-capped Cotopaxi, one of the world’s largest volcanoes.
-Stay at a cozy Andean hacienda, hike the Rumiñahui volcano for breathtaking views, and ride horseback across the surrounding Andean páramo.
-At night, savor traditional meals and tell stories by the fireplace.
+Stay at a cozy Andean hacienda, hike to the mountain refugio on snow-capped Cotopaxi Volcano for breathtaking views, and ride horseback across the surrounding Andean páramo.
+At night, savor traditional meals and tell stories by the fireplace with gaucho guides

 Quito • 1 day • Return to Quito for one night before a morning flight to the Galápagos Islands.